ibm-cloud-docs/devsecops/devsecops-pipelinectl.md

 ```
 {: codeblock}

+Prints the value of the specified property of the repository.
+Lists all available properties for the repository when only the repository is provided.
+Returns an error indicating no matching properties were found if the provided repository or property is invalid.

 Description:

-- If both <key> and <prop> are provided, prints the value of the specified <prop> of the repository <key> to stdout.
+- Prints the value of the specified property of the repository, if  <key> and <prop> values are provided.
-- If only <key> is provided, lists all available properties for that repository.
+- Lists all available properties for the repository when only the <key> is provided.
-- If the provided <key> is invalid, it returns an error indicating no matching properties were found.
+- Returns an error indicating no matching properties were found if the provided <key> is invalid.

-Example1: Fetching a specific property:
+Example 1: Fetching a specific property:

 ```bash
 REPO_SHA=$(load_repo app_ui commit)
 ```
 {: codeblock}

-Example2: Listing all properties for a given repository:
+Example 2: Listing all properties for a given repository:

 ```bash
 REPO_SHA=$(load_repo app_ui)